 (G.E.
 Avina, C.D.
 Schunn, A.R.
 Silva, T.L.
 Bauer, G.W.
 Crabtree, C.M.
 Johnson, T. Odumosu, S.T.
 Picraux, R.K.
 Sawyer, R.P.
 Schneider, R. Sun, G.J.
 Feist, V. Narayanamurti, J.Y.
 Tsao; Chapter 14 in E. Subrahmanian, T. Odumosu, J.Y.
 Tsao, Eds., Engineering a Better Future (Springer, 2018, SAND2018-10125 B)

-The purpose of this Forum and Roundtable was to initiate a dialog between the two communities: distinguished practitioners of the art of research and experts in the emerging science of research.
-The Forum and Roundtable was held at Sandia National Laboratories with a dual focus: to identify science that can be applied to improving how research is done and to identify ways in which Sandia could apply such to its own processes.
+The intent of this Forum and Roundtable, held at Sandia National Laboratories, was to initiate a dialog between the two communities: distinguished practitioners of the art of research and experts in the emerging science of research.
+The Forum and Roundtable had a dual focus: to identify science that can be applied to improving how research is done and to identify ways in which Sandia could apply such to its own processes.

 Engineering the Ultimate Dynamical Social System: what we know and don’t know about how scientists do science

 Talk given at Complex 2012 (Santa Fe, 2012) (SAND 2012-10354C).

 This talk discussed how the system of science is a complex adaptive system and how it might be analyzable within a framework of a co-evolving dual network of people and ideas.